 Studio photographers will appreciate that the Sony A7R III (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the HX400V are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the HX400V does not have a direct predecessor.
+The HX400V is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R III or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 20.2MP) with a 48% higher linear resolution.